-A sketch of Walter, seated on a folding chair, playing his recorder.
+A sketch of recorder player, teacher and composer Walter van Hauwe seated on a folding chair, playing his recorder.
 His CV and much more can be found on his website via the above link.

 Edgar Jansen is a contemporary Dutch portraitist living and working in Amsterdam much of whose work is dedicated to capturing musicians and dancers during concerts, performances, rehearsals and jam sessions.
 By his loose way of drawing and painting, Edgar mirrors the character of music and the freedom of movement of dance.